Free Birth Injury Consultation

 The risk of uterine rupture is significantly increased if the mother has had a previous C-section with a vertical (up-and-down or “classical”) incision.
 If you have had a previous C-section, it is important that you and your doctor are aware of the type of incision that was performed on your uterus, not just on your skin.
 TOLAC/VBAC is not recommended for patients with a “classical” incision from a previous C-section.

-If you suffered a uterine rupture during your baby’s delivery and you or your baby sustained an injury, please contact us at (877) 262-9767.
-Our Chicago birth injury lawyers can help you understand your potential legal options during a free consultation.
-We handle cases nationwide and have offices conveniently located in Chicago, New York and Wilmington, DE.
+If you suffered a uterine rupture during your baby’s delivery and you or your baby sustained an injury, please contact us.
+Our birth injury lawyers can help you understand your potential legal options during a free consultation.